browserengineering/book/book/browsersandweb.md

 Nowadays, desktop applications are often built and delivered as _web apps_: web pages loaded by a browser and used in similar ways to installed applications.
-And on mobile devices even native apps often use _web views_ that embed a browser to render parts of the application UI[^hybrid].
-Perhaps in the future mobile devices will, like desktop computers, mostly be a container for web apps.
-Browsers are simply a critical and indispensable part of computing.
+And on mobile devices even native apps often use _web views_ that embed a browser to render parts of the application UI.[^hybrid] Perhaps in the future mobile devices will, like desktop computers, mostly be a container for web apps.
+Clearly, browsers are a critical and indispensable part of computing.

 [^hybrid]: The fraction of these "hybrid" apps that are web content is
     also likely increasing over time.